adeel/timed/README.md

     timed help:
            print help

-BONUS.
+## Bonus

 Enable tab completion for project names by putting this in your .bashrc:

     shopt -s progcomp
     timed_complete() {